 Helpful Tip: Creating a complex password 8 characters or longer (the longer, the better) with a combination of letters, numbers, at least one uppercase letter, and special characters can make it harder for hackers to steal your information.

-e will never call, email or text you and request your PIN number, card number, or social security number.
+Please know that we will never call, email or text you and request your PIN number, card number, or social security number.
 You should never give out this information.
 If someone contacts you asking for this information, please call Dominion Energy Credit Union at 800-268-6928.Protect Your Password.
 It’s always best to use your own devices when accessing digital accounts with sensitive information.
 However, if you do find yourself using a public device (like a library computer or another person’s tablet), do not store your password or phone number on the device.
 Be sure to log out of your account and opt out of letting the device “remember your password”.

 It is never a good idea to enter your credit card information onto a public device.
 Wait until you get home to do your online shopping, so you may shop safely with peace of mind.